In line with what I did for RPGF3 and RPGF4, I will use this thread to share my reflections concerning RPGF5.

 Along with the total allocation, each voter is asked to vote on the distribution of funds between the three mentioned categories, and on the distribution of funds between the individual applicants within one of the categories.

-Each category will be assigned two groups of voters: A group of expert guest voters and a group of seasoned citizen voters.
+Each category will be assigned two groups of voters: A group of expert voters (guests and citizens) and a group of non-expert (citizens only) voters.

 Review Process